 It just gazed at me while licking its huge paws, it was a look so expressive and intimidating that resembled a person, it almost felt like it was talking to me through its eyes, like saying you can’t stand a chance.

 But I have undone many hand ties in the past, my dad taught me well, however I still need to figure out how to fool the creature but how?
-It’s an incessant fixation towards me, if there was something I could distract it with…
+It’s an incessant fixation toward me, if there was something I could distract it with . . .

-A very strange idea got to my mind but the truth is I had nothing to throw at it, I had lost the book again so there wasn’t a spell or something that I could use against it so taking advantage of the dress I was wearing, no undies or anything, someone removed them while changing me to that custom surely… this creature might be a demon and I know already how demons lower themselves to pleasure, I mean I was masturbated and penetrated wildly while at the flock’s house by something similar to this, so I tried to move my hand to my privates while lifting the dress a little.
+A very strange idea got to my mind but the truth is I had nothing to throw at it, I had lost the book again so there wasn’t a spell or something that I could use against it so taking advantage of the dress I was wearing, no undies or anything, someone removed them while changing me to that custom surely . . . this creature might be a demon and I know already how demons lower themselves to pleasure, I mean I was masturbated and penetrated wildly while at the flock’s house by something similar to this, so I tried to move my hand to my privates while lifting the dress a little.

-The next is just something that completely blew my mind, I was just trying to distract it and getting to hurt myself with my nails from the wounds I had to make me bleed enough and hopefully, while it licked the blood from the floor, I could have made my way out of there, at least if I had left the room, I could have shut that door and also provided me some time to scape… but none of that was necessary after what I witnessed and experienced.
+The next is just something that completely blew my mind, I was just trying to distract it and getting to hurt myself with my nails from the wounds I had to make me bleed enough and hopefully, while it licked the blood from the floor, I could have made my way out of there, at least if I had left the room, I could have shut that door and also provided me some time to scape . . . but none of that was necessary after what I witnessed and experienced.

-The gargoyle look creature started to stick out its longue tongue moving it as a snake would do while a boner was taking place!
+The gargoyle look creature started to stick out its longue tongue mIving it as a snake would do while a boner was taking place!
 I didn’t even know it was a male, it’s not that I felt a dick from the other creature either so I was thunderstruck.
 But then I thought, it might not be the best idea, I rather have it lick my blood from the floor than allow that thing to end jerking off like watching a live porn and screwing my scape plan.

 So, I had to work harder, I did bleed but it wasn’t that much, I needed to bleed way more just as I did last time, fuck!
-This isn’t working I thought, but the creature wasn’t only pleased by what it was watching it actually came closer to me… I did a quick change of plans, I was trying to attract it to my privates, I didn’t even notice when its face was down there but once it sticked its longue tongue inside me… DAMN!
+This isn’t working I thought, but the creature wasn’t only pleased by what it was watching it actually came closer to me . . .
+I did a quick change of plans, I was trying to attract it to my privates, I didn’t even notice when its face was down there but once it sticked its longue tongue inside me . . .
+DAMN!
 I didn’t have to bleed at all, this was a totally different sensation compared to the other creature, rampant pleasure that didn’t hurt!
 I cannot count the number of orgasms I had while my body jerked with my release.

-A release so extensive that almost covered the whole floor… but I needed to fulfill my plan and I was close.
+A release so extensive that almost covered the whole floor . . . but I needed to fulfill my plan and I was close.
 At a snail’s pace I tried to push the creature outside of me and guided it to the floor where all the juice was, that thing was bedazzled and even enchanted I’ll say, cleaning up that floor, this was my moment, to run!